 From our experience, this is essential.
 There’s nothing worse than having to re-explain things to multiple people.

-If you use a contractor accountancy firm, you will typically deal with non-qualified staff much of the time.
-A qualified accountant will deal with specific tasks, such as signing off your annual accounts, or providing a professional reference.
+If you use a contractor accountancy firm, you will often deal with non-qualified staff.
+A qualified accountant will deal with specific tasks, such as signing off on your annual accounts or providing a professional reference.

-This isn’t necessarily an issue for many contractors – with most monthly and annual tasks being automated, routine and fairly uncomplicated.
+This isn’t necessarily an issue for many contractors, as most monthly and annual tasks are automated, routine, and fairly uncomplicated.

 From our experience, delays are often caused by a lack of input from qualified staff, for which ‘personal accountants’ may get the blame.